ArlindKadra/IMN/README.md

 ```
 # The following commands assume the user is in the cloned directory
-conda create -n inn python=3.9
+conda create -n imn python=3.9
-conda activate inn
+conda activate imn
 cat requirements.txt | xargs -n 1 -L 1 pip install
 ```

 ## Running the code

-The entry script to run INN and TabResNet is `main_experiment.py`.
+The entry script to run IMN and TabResNet is `main_experiment.py`.
 The entry script to run the baseline methods (CatBoost, Random Forest, Logistic Regression, Decision Tree and TabNet) is `baseline_experiment.py`.

 The main arguments for `main_experiment.py` are: